-StorNext 4.1 supports the Linux Device Mapper (DM) Multipath driver.
+StorNext 4.2 supports the Linux Device Mapper (DM) Multipath driver.
 This driver provides redundancy and improved I/O performance by taking advantage of multiple paths to storage.
 If you plan to use the Linux DM Multipath support with StorNext, be aware of the following:

 - Not all RAIDs work with the DM Multipath Driver.
-Check with your storage vendor for compatibility. - For detailed instructions on installing and configuring the DM Multipath Driver, refer to the RedHat or SuSE documentation provided with your version of Linux. - For StorNext to use Linux Device Mapper Multipath devices, you must make two changes to the /etc/multipath.conf file. - a Set user\friendly\names to yes. - b Quantum recommends that the cvfsctl devices not be included as multipath devices.
+Check with your storage vendor for compatibility. - For detailed instructions on installing and configuring the DM Multipath Driver, refer to the RedHat or SuSE documentation provided with your version of Linux. - For StorNext to use Linux Device Mapper Multipath devices, you must make two changes to the /etc/multipath.conf file. - a Set user_friendly_names to yes. - b Quantum recommends that the cvfsctl devices not be included as multipath devices.
 This can be achieved by including the following in the blacklist entry:

-devnode "cvfsctl\"
+devnode "cvfsctl"

 In addition, the use of the alias attribute in a multipath subsection of the multipath.conf file is not currently supported for devices used by StorNext.
 Its use can lead to mount failures.

-- Using the cvpaths file and udev rules configuration files is typically unnecessary with Linux Device-Mapper with StorNext. - On SuSE Linux Systems: In order to use Linux Device Mapper Multipath with Stornext, /etc/multipath.conf must be used because SuSE Linux does not install a multipath.conf, and Novell recommends against using it.
-Although SuSE Linux does not install a multipath.conf file by default, an example file located at:

-/usr/share/doc/packages/multipath-tools/ multipath.conf.synthetic can be copied to:
+Using the cvpaths file and udev rules configuration files is typically unnecessary with Linux Device-Mapper with StorNext.
+On SuSE Linux Systems: In order to use Linux Device Mapper Multipath with Stornext, /etc/multipath.conf must be used because SuSE Linux does not install a multipath.conf, and Novell recommends against using it.
+Although SuSE Linux does not install a multipath.conf file by default, an example file located at: /usr/share/doc/packages/multipath-tools/ multipath.conf.synthetic can be copied to: /etc/multipath.conf.
+On RedHat Linux Systems: Red Hat does install a multipath.conf file.

-/etc/multipath.conf.

-• On RedHat Linux Systems: Red Hat does install a multipath.conf file.
 By default, Red Hat multipath.conf file blacklists all multipath-capable targets.
-This means blacklist { devnode "\"} must be commented out.

-Chapter 1: StorNext Linux Server Installation/Configuration Linux Device Mapper Multipath Support

-Chapter 2 Lightweight Linux Server Installation/Configuration
+This means blacklist { devnode ""} must be commented out.
+Third-Party Multipath Support If you are using a third-party multipath driver, you may need to use a cvpaths file.
+The cvpaths file tells StorNext which devices it should be using.
+By default, here are the devices StorNext uses: linux - /dev/sd aix - /dev/rhdisk solaris - /dev/rdsk For example, the EMC Powerpath driver creates devices named /dev/emcpower on Linux.
+If you do not tell StorNext to use the /dev/emcpower devices, it will instead use the /dev/sd devices.
+So in this example a cypaths file must be created to specify the following:

+wildcard=/dev/emcpower

+Other third-party multipath devices may use other path names.
+If you run the cvlabel -l command, the output will show which devices are being used by StorNext.

 The RPM installation includes only StorNext File System (not StorNext Storage Manager) and does not include a GUI or components required to use the StorNext Replication feature.
-This chapter describes how to install and configure an RPM-only SNFS server on Linux MDCs.
+This chapter describes how to install and configure File System-only on Linux MDCs.
 It also describes how to configure an RPM high-availability (HA) system.

-- File System Requirements

-- Getting Ready to Install

-- Installing a StorNext 4.x RPM Server

-- Configuring StorNext RPM Servers Using the Command Line
+- File System Requirements - Getting Ready to Install - Installing StorNext File System-Only from RPMs - Configuring StorNext RPM Servers Using the Command Line